Borisa995/storabble-login-qa-assignment/test-docs/test-summary.md

 4. Click on the "eye" toggle visability icon to see full overlap.

 **Expected Result:**
-Password characters should not visually overlaps with the eye icon regardless of length.
+Password characters should not visually overlap with the "eye" icon regardless of length.

 **Actual Result:**
 The eye icon partially covers the password input characters when a long password is entered.